learnlatex/learnlatex.github.io/en/more-08.md

 ```latex
 \newcolumntype{B}{>{\bfseries}c}
 ```
-would allow the use of `B` in array preambles to specify a bold centered column.
+would allow the use of `B` in tabular preambles to specify a bold centered column.